The origin and evolution of the normal Type Ia SN 2018aoz with infant-phase reddening and excess emission: Early Light Curve Constraints on the Companion

 \subsection{Companion Constraints from Generalized Modeling}

 We generalize our analysis using the K10 model to allow for ejecta-companion interactions from all possible viewing angles between 0\degr\ and 180\degr\ and binary separation distances in the range of 10$^{9}$--10$^{14}$~cm, following the methods of \citet{Moon2021apj}.
 The range of separation distances corresponds to those of companions as small as WDs and as large as red supergiants at the Roche limit.
 The right panel in Figure~\ref{fig:kasmcVi} shows the extent of this parameter space, where the separation distances are divided into the regimes of WD and He star, Main sequence and Subgiant (MS), and Red Giant (RG) with two vertical dot-dashed lines approximating the lower bounds for the MS \citep{Boetticher2017aa} and late-phase RG cases \citep{Seeds1984}.
 By comparing the models represented by pairs of these parameters (i.e., viewing angle and separation distance) with the observed luminosities and pre-detection upper limits, we obtain the solid and dashed curves in the figure, representing the lower limits of acceptable viewing angles as a function of separation distance (i.e., the area under the curve is ruled out) for the 84.1$\%$ and 97.7$\%$ confidence levels, respectively.\footnote{Note that 84.1$\%$ and 97.7$\%$ correspond to the the 1- and 2-$\sigma$ levels, respectively, of a Gaussian distribution in one direction.} The confidence levels account for photometry errors as well as those of the model parameters, including redshift, explosion epoch, ejecta mass, and ejecta kinetic energy, estimated using bootstrap assuming Gaussian error distribution.
 Note that there are additional systematic uncertainties in the model comparison as mentioned in Section~\ref{sec:kasfid} above: those associated with (1) the adoption of lower limits for the ejecta mass and kinetic energy of \uname\ and (2) the exclusion of the radioactive SN emission, that are not included in our analysis.
 However, both of these uncertainties only allow for stronger constraints against the companion (see Section~\ref{sec:kasfid}).
+The assumption of Roche overflow may also break if there is a long spin-down phase before the SN explosion during which the binary separation distance can evolve \citep{Meng2019mnras}.